jaunt (noun) a short excursion or journey for pleasure

 One person’s thinking along one possible trail is supplied to assist you in taking your students on the trail.

-d) Share the mental-jaunt you went on with someone – explaining what you were thinking at the very start and how you reached your destination.
+Most importantly, will you share the mental-jaunt you went on – explaining what you were thinking at the very start and how you reached your destination.